 Variations: single-leg bridge, elevated bridge, straight-leg bridge, hip thrust, bridge-to-sit-up, camel bridge, table-top bridge, marching hip-lift.
 Check out more techniques.

-Other exercises worth mentioning are bicycle kicks, bird-dog, side-skaters, single-leg sit/stand.
+Other exercises worth mentioning are bicycle kicks, bird-dog, side-skaters, and single-leg sit/stand.

 9. Leg Raises